-Description actions KPIs 2018 2019

-Constantia Flexibles is aware of the risk of air pollution and the impact of VOC emissions on the environment.
+Description Mitigation policies and actions KPIs 2018 2019 Constantia Flexibles is aware of the risk of air pollution and the impact of VOC emissions on the environment.
 These emissions are originated in plants from the usage of solvents.
-Sustainability Policy in place Regenerative Thermal Oxidizers installed in VOC emissions intensity (ton/Mio.m2 produced)

-Consumer division 3.24 3.57

-several plants Pharma division 3.02 3.08
+Sustainability Policy in place Regenerative Thermal Oxidizers installed in several plants VOC emissions intensity (ton/Mio.m2 produced) Consumer division 3.24 3.57 Pharma division 3.02 3.08